andrealmeid/cybercrime-scrapper/README.md

 ### Installing
 This is a Python 3 software, and it dependencies are:
 - requests, for getting HTML and HTTP information;
-- python-nmap, to scan for open ports;
+- nmap-python, to scan for open ports;
 - BeautifulSoup 4, for scrapping the HTML;
 - subprocess, to run Unix commands.